shinziling/CollegeNote/content/Discrete Math/Propositional Logic.md

 ## Laws of Equivalence
-We can use the laws of equivalence to simplify statement
+We can use the laws of equivalence to simplify statements
 ![[Law of Equivalance.png]]
 > [!example]-
 > Given the statement: $$\sim (\sim p \wedge q) \wedge (p \vee \sim q)$$
+> We can simplify this statement to a more readable one using the following steps:
 > - Simplification Steps:
 > 	- Apply DeMorgan Law
 > 		- $$(\sim \sim p \vee \sim q) \wedge (p \vee \sim q)$$